-SLOAN AG, Birmannsgasse 8, CH-4009 Basel/Switzerland
+7 SLOAN AG, Birmannsgasse 8, CH-4009 Basel/Switzerland.

 Fig. 19.
-PM test device.
+The multianode PMT testing device.

-- To avoid problems during time, it has been decided to do not apply optical grease between the opto- - 2 coupler and the PMT photocathode.
-Optical grease could also produce bubble problems between the - 3 PMT and opto-coupler surface.
-This choice causes the loss of about 15% on the number of observed - 4 photoelectrons. - 5 For the high voltage power supply of the PMT's, small modules located for convenience on the DAQ - 6 boards in the end-caps, have been selected.
-The modules provided by Iseg company 8 (BPS BPN 10 - 165 12) fulfill the following main requirements: - Adjustable voltage (negative polarity) between 0 and 1000 V by means of an external control voltage not exceeding 5 V. - Accuracy of the output voltage of 1%, ripple less than 0.01% peak-to-peak and temperature coefficient not exceeding 0.01% °C. - Output maximum current > 1 mA (overload and short circuit protected). - Modules powered by a low voltage DC supply (14 V±10%). - MTBF (Mean Time Between Failure) higher than 300'000 hours at full load and 25 °C (a burn-in procedure during 24 hours at maximum charge with temperature cycling was done by the company for each module). - After testing 1032 multi-anode PMT's, 5.4% have been rejected mainly due to high cross-talk be- - tween neigbouring channels.
-The cross-talk distributions for direct and diagonal neigbours are shown - by Fig. 20.
-The mean cross-talk on direct neighbours is of the order of 1.43% while for diagonal - 20 neighbours this factor goes down to 0.65%.
-Fig. 21 presents the mean gain of all tested PMT's versus - 21 the channel position.
-One can see that the channels of the first (1-8) and last (57-64) columns have a - 22 significantly lower gain than the other channels.
-PMT's where the difference between the highest and - lowest observed gain on individual channels exceeds a factor of 3 are rejected. - Another important parameter, especially for OPERA which is a triggerless experiment, is the PMT - dark count rate.
+- PMT equals 106.
+The mean high voltage applied on all tested PMT's is 825 V varying from 750 V - 2 to 930 V. The gains of the 64 channels are electronically equalized by means of the front end chips - 3 (see 3.5).
+Along with the gain, other important characteristics are measured, such as cross-talk and - 4 dark-current.
+All relevant results were stored in a data base for use during the calibration of the Target - 5 Tracker modules. - 6 To avoid problems along time, it has been decided not to apply optical grease between the opto- - 7 coupler and the PMT photocathode.
+Optical grease may also generate bubbles between the PMT and - 8 opto-coupler surface which could create light transmission problems and also increase the optical - cross-talk between channels.
+This choice causes a loss of about 15% of the number of observed p.e. - For the high voltage power supply of the PMT's, small modules located for convenience on the DAQ - boards in the end-caps, have been selected.
+The modules provided by Iseg company 8 (BPS BPN 10 - 12 165 12) fulfill the following main requirements: - Adjustable voltage (negative polarity) between 0 and 1000 V by means of an external control voltage not exceeding 5 V. - Accuracy of the output voltage of 1%, ripple less than 0.01% peak-to-peak and temperature coefficient not exceeding 0.01% °C. - Output maximum current between 1 mA and 2 mA (overload and short circuit protected). - Modules powered by a low voltage DC supply (14 V \pm 10%). - MTBF (Mean Time Between Failure) higher than 300'000 hours at full load and 25 °C (a burn-in procedure during 24 hours at maximum charge with temperature cycling was done by the company for each module). - 22 After testing 1032 multi-anode PMT's, 5.4% have been rejected mainly due to high cross-talk be- - 23 tween neighbouring channels.
+The cross-talk distributions for direct and diagonal neighbours are - shown in Fig. 20.
+The mean cross-talk on direct neighbours is of the order of 1.43% while for diag- - onal neighbours this factor goes down to 0.65%.
+Fig. 21 presents the mean gain of all tested PMT's - versus the channel position.
+One can see that the channels of the first (1-8) and last (57-64) columns - 27 have a significantly lower gain than the other channels.
+PMT's where the difference between the - 28 highest and lowest observed gain on individual channels exceeds a factor of 3 are rejected. - Another important parameter, especially for OPERA which is a triggerless experiment, is the PMT - dark count rate.
 Fig. 22 presents the dark count rate of all tested PMT channels.
-A mean value of - 26 2.45 Hz is observed at 20°C. PMT's having channels with rate higher than 300 Hz were rejected.
+A mean value of - 2.45 Hz is observed at 20°C. PMT's having channels with rate higher than 300 Hz were rejected.